Get Started

 An organization’s response to active attacks should work to enclose the capabilities of the attacker to eradicate the presence of the attacker completely.
 This requires disabling compromised users, deleting malicious files and processes, blocking traffic controlled by the attacker, and isolating infected hosts.

-Learn more about the Cynet 360 security platform.
+Learn more about the Cynet All-in-One cybersecurity platform.

 Want to dive deep into EDR?
 Here are some resources